|Recruiter:||British Antarctic Survey|

 |Contact Name:||British Antarctic Survey|

 The British Antarctic Survey (BAS), part of the Natural Environment Research Council, aims to undertake a world-class programme of scientific research, and to sustain for the UK an active and influential regional presence and a leadership role in Antarctic affairs.

-We are looking to appoint a Web Developer (Geospatial) Fixed-Term Appointment (3 Years) within the BAS Mapping and Geographic Information Centre (MAGIC)
+We are looking to appoint a Geospatial Web Services Developer within the BAS Mapping and Geographic Information Centre (MAGIC).

-Beyond web development skills, active interest in cloud computing, geospatial technologies and data visualisation will be highly relevant.
+Familiarity with OGC standards and services, plus experience with cloud computing platforms will be highly relevant.
 The majority of our projects can be delivered under an open source license and you will be key to driving these developments.

 A degree or higher qualification in a numerate subject area, or relevant work experience (or equivalent).

-- Develop, improve and maintain web applications and services primarily based on satellite data.
+• Develop, improve and maintain geospatial web applications and services.

 • Maintenance and support for web applications